Geometric sharp large deviations for random projections of $\ell_p^n$ spheres and balls: Introduction

-With this objective, large deviation principles (LDP) were established for suitably normalized one-dimensional random projections of $\ell_p^n$-balls in \cites{GanKimRam16,GanKimRam17}.
-The works \cites{GanKimRam16,GanKimRam17} established both quenched LDPs, conditioned on the sequence $\theta = (\theta^n)_{n \in \N}$ of projection directions, as well as annealed LDPs, which average over the randomness of the projection directions.
-Subsequently, quenched LDPs for multidimensional projections were obtained in \cite{skim-thesis}, and annealed large deviation results for norms of $\ell_p^n$-balls and their multidimensional random projections were established in \cites{Alonso18,Kabluchko17,KabProTha19b,KimLiaRam19}, with \cite{KabProTha19b} also considering moderate deviations (see also \cite{ProThaTur19} for a recent survey).
+With this objective, large deviation principles (LDP) were established for suitably normalized one-dimensional random projections of $\ell_p^n$ balls in \cites{GanKimRam16,GanKimRam17}.
+These works established both quenched LDPs, conditioned on the sequence of projection directions, as well as annealed LDPs, which average over the randomness of the projection directions.
+Subsequently, quenched LDPs for multi-dimensional projections were obtained in \cite{skim-thesis}, and annealed large deviation results for norms of $\ell_p^n$ balls and their multidimensional random projections were established in \cites{Alonso18,Kabluchko17,KabProTha19b,KimLiaRam19}, with \cite{KabProTha19b} also considering moderate deviations (see also \cite{ProThaTur19} for a recent survey).
 Going beyond the setting of $\ell_p^n$ balls (and measures with a similar representation), annealed LDPs were obtained for norms of multidimensional projections of more general sequences of high-dimensional random vectors $(X^n)_{n \in \N}$ that satisfy a so-called asymptotic thin shell condition in \cite{skim-thesis,KimLiaRam19}.
-All these LDPs are indeed non-universal, in that both the associated speeds and rate functions encode properties of the high-dimensional measures.
-However, although LDPs (in contrast to concentration results or large deviation upper bounds) identify the precise asymptotic exponential decay rate and allow for the identification of conditional limit laws \cite{KimRam18}, they have the drawback that in general they only provide approximate estimates of the probabilities, characterizing only the limit of the logarithms of the tail probabilities, as the dimension $n$ goes to infinity.
+All these LDPs are indeed non-universal, in that the associated speeds (or exponential decay rates) and rate functions (that also captures the exponent) both encode properties of the high-dimensional measures.
+However, although LDPs (in contrast to concentration results or large deviation upper bounds) identify the precise asymptotic exponential decay rate and allow for the identification of conditional limit laws \cite{KimRam18}, they have the drawback that in general they only provide approximate estimates of the probabilities, characterizing only the limit of the logarithms of the deviation probabilities, as the dimension $n$ goes to infinity.
 Thus, existing LDPs for random projections cannot be applied directly to provide accurate estimates of tail probabilities or develop efficient algorithms that distinguish between two given high-dimensional measures, tasks that are of importance in statistics, data analysis and computer science \cite{Diaconis84}.